rkoeninger/ShenScript/docs/interop.rst

    Parses Shen syntax using the :shen:`read-from-string` function from the Shen kernel.

    :param string syntax: Shen syntax in string form.
-   :returns:             A Shen list of syntax forms.
-Wrapped in a Promise if in async mode.
+   :returns:             A Shen list of syntax forms, wrapped in a promise.

 .. function:: pre(name, f)